-Traditionally used in south-east Asian and Indian cooking, it’s flaky texture makes it a brilliant substitute for fish in meat-free dishes.
+Traditionally used in south-east Asian and Indian cooking, its flaky texture makes it a brilliant substitute for fish in vegan dishes.

-Seaweed, white wine and ginger lend ‘fishy’ flavors and the magic of canned banana blossom brings all the texture required to make a plant-based version of Fish & Chips!
+Seaweed, white wine and ginger lend ‘fishy’ flavours and the magic of canned banana blossom brings all the texture required to make a plant-based version of fish & chips.

 Lime, cilantro, and chiles give this Filipino dish, traditionally called ginataang puso ng saging, a more Vietnamese spin.